nmfisher/animation_tools_dart/README.md

 # animation_tools_dart

-Some basic data classes for working with animations.
+Some basic helper classes for working with animation data.

+Mostly used by the (flutter_filament)[https://github.com/nmfisher/flutter_filament] package.